Confessions on a Dance Floor: Background and development

 Confessions on a Dance Floor merged elements from 1970s disco, 1980s electropop and 2000s club music.
-Madonna decided to incorporate disco-influenced elements in her songs while trying not to remake her music from past, instead choosing to pay tribute towards artists like the Bee Gees and Giorgio Moroder.
-The songs reflected Madonna's thoughts on love, fame and religion, hence the title Confessions on a Dance Floor.
-It was the complete opposite direction from her previous studio effort American Life (2003).
-The songs on that album were a form of diatribe directed at the American society.
+Madonna decided to incorporate disco-influenced elements into the songs while avoiding a remake of her earlier music, instead paying tribute to artists such as the Bee Gees and Giorgio Moroder.
+The songs reflected Madonna's thoughts on love, fame, and religion, which inspired the title Confessions on a Dance Floor.
+It took the opposite direction from her previous studio album American Life (2003).
+The songs on that album were a form of diatribe directed at American society.
 However, Madonna decided to take a different direction with this album.
 Regarding the development, Madonna commented:

 "When I wrote American Life, I was very agitated by what was going on in the world around me, [...]
 I was angry.
 I had a lot to get off my chest.
 I made a lot of political statements.
 But now, I feel that I just want to have fun; I want to dance; I want to feel buoyant.
 And I want to give other people the same feeling.
 There's a lot of madness in the world around us, and I want people to be happy."

 She started to work with Mirwais Ahmadzaï with whom she had previously developed her eighth album Music (2000).
 However, that collaboration did not suit Madonna's musical direction.
 According to Madonna, "[Producer] Mirwais is also very political, seriously cerebral and intellectual.
 All we did was sit around, talking politics all the time.
 So, that couldn't help but find its way into the music.
 I think there's an angry aspect to the music that directly reflects my feelings at the time."
-Hence after recording tracks with Mirwais, Madonna decided to stop the project and start fresh.
-It was then that she turned to Stuart Price who had served as musical director on her two previous concert tours and co-wrote one song on American Life.
+After recording tracks with Mirwais, Madonna decided to stop the project and start fresh.
+She then turned to Stuart Price, who had served as musical director on her two previous concert tours and co-wrote one song on American Life.